NHSDigital/electronic-prescription-service-account-resources/README.md

 Each role has a subject claim filters that allow only named repos to assume the role from github actions.
 These are defined in cloudformation/env/ENVIRONMENT_NAME.json

 For more details about restrictions see https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect

+## Scripts
+- calculate_version.py - used when merge to main to calculate a semver-compliant version number to name the release in github
+- check_python_licenses.sh - check that all python libraries used have a compatible license
+- parse_parameters.py - used in github pipelines to parse cloudformation/env files to set parameters in format that can be passed to cloudformation command
+- set_secrets.sh - script which can be manually run to set secrets in all EPS repositories